getcarina/getcarina.com/_troubleshooting/2016-02-09-troubleshooting-swarm-affinity.md

     Each segment in the cluster downloads the image from Docker Hub, improving the performance of subsequent `run` commands.

-1. Run a docker container using the custom image.
+1. Run a container using the custom image.

     ```
     docker run <dockerhub-user>/<custom-image>